novix-sa/Pyplan/docs/User Guide/Visualization.md

 # Tables
-There are two type of tables intended for different purposes.
+There are two types of tables intended for different purposes.
 Regular tables and pivot tables.
 The image below show some different configuration features from these tables: